-Drinking and Driving Lawyer Ottawa
+Ottawa Drinking and Driving Lawyers

 These offences are all serious, and they bring with them serious consequences.
 The financial costs alone are considerable.
-Drinking and driving offences carry a mandatory driving prohibition, which means incurring the cost of securing others ways of getting around, often for a year or more.
+Drunk driving offences carry a mandatory driving prohibition, which means incurring the cost of securing others ways of getting around, often for a year or more.
 Also, following a conviction, the cost of obtaining insurance will often skyrocket, and you will often be required to install an alcohol interlock device in your car—at your own expense—for a considerable period of time.
 The total costs from losing your license, and the increased costs of regaining it, often total tens of thousands of dollars.
-In addition, a conviction for one of these offense will typically invalidate your insurance, which means you could be personally liable if a person was injured or property was damaged (including your own vehicle) in the course of the offence.
+In addition, a conviction for one of these offences will typically invalidate your insurance, which means you could be personally liable if a person was injured or property was damaged (including your own vehicle) in the course of the offence.

 If you have been charged with a drinking-and-driving or drug-impaired driving offence in Ottawa or eastern Ontario, the experienced drinking and driving lawyers at Abergel Goldstein & Partners LLP can help.